Deformation of Sasakian metrics: Kodaira-Akizuki-Nakano vanishing theorem for transversely K a hler foliations

-We recall basic notion of Lefschetz theory for basic forms.
-In this section, we follow the notation of the book by Huybrechts \cite{Huybrechts} basically.
-Let $(\mathcal{F},I)$ be a complex codimension $n$ transversely K\"{a}hler foliation with transverse K\"{a}hler form $\omega$.
-At each point $x$ on $M$, we have the Hodge star operator
+We recall fundamental notion of Lefschetz theory for basic cohomology of transversely K\"{a}hler foliation introduced by El~Kacimi~Alaoui~\cite{El Kacimi Alaoui}.
+Let $(\mathcal{F},J,g_{\nu})$ be a complex codimension $n$ transversely K\"{a}hler foliation with transverse K\"{a}hler form $\omega$.
+We consider complex differential forms $\Omega^{\bullet}(M)_{\mathbb{C}} = \Omega^{\bullet}(M) \otimes \mathbb{C}$ throughout Section~\ref{Section : KAN}.
+At each point $x$ on~$M$, we have the Hodge star operator